Martchus/syncthingtray/README.md

 The following Qt 5 modules are requried: core network gui widgets svg webenginewidgets/webkitwidgets

+The built-in web view is optional (see section "Select Qt module for WebView").

+To build the plugin for Dolphin integration KIO is also requried.
+To skip building the plugin, add `-DNO_FILE_ITEM_ACTION_PLUGIN=ON` to the CMake arguments.

+It is also possible to build only the CLI (syncthingctl) by adding `-DNO_MODEL=ON` to the CMake arguments.
+Then only core and network are required.

 #### Building this straight
 0. Install (preferably the latest version of) g++ or clang, the required Qt 5 modules and CMake.
 1. Get the sources.
 For the lastest version from Git clone the following repositories: